 Comfort is Key

 Chow Chows thrive in a comfortable and secure environment.
-They prefer cooler climates due to their thick fur, so ensure they have a cool, shaded spot in warm weather.
-Inside, a cozy dog bed in a quiet corner makes the perfect retreat for them.
+Given their thick fur, they prefer cooler climates, so it’s essential to provide them with a cool, shaded spot during warm weather.
+A comfortable dog bed in a quiet corner of the room, whether it's a human dog bed or a full support orthopedic dog bed, is the perfect place for them to rest.

 Space to Roam